 Round Ligament Pain?? - 28 Mar 2019

-All the joy and excitement of being pregnant and adding to your family is often stunted by the fact that you have pain.
-Although pain and discomfort is common during pregnancy it is not the normal, especially round ligament pain.
+Congratulations mama!
+All the joy and excitement of being pregnant yet you have pain.
+Although round ligament pain is common, it is treatable.

-BUT, it is not the baby that is in a poor position, it is the mama.
-A poorly positioned pelvis, does not allow proper seating of the baby, uterus, or cervix and this tightness happens sooner in pregnancy the tighter or more restricted your are globally throughout your body.
+A suboptimal positioned pelvis, does not allow proper seating of the baby, uterus, or cervix and this tightness happens sooner in pregnancy the tighter or more restricted your are globally throughout your body.

 How to help it go away